Bournemouth: Landmarks

 The borough has two piers: Bournemouth Pier, close to the town centre, and the shorter but architecturally more important Boscombe Pier.
-Designed by the architect Archibald Smith, Boscombe Pier opened in 1889 as a 600 ft structure which was extended to 750 ft in 1927 when a new head was constructed.
+Designed by the architect Archibald Smith, Boscombe Pier opened in 1889 as a 600 ft structure.
+It was extended to 750 ft in 1927 when a new head was constructed.
 Added in 1958, the boomerang-shaped entrance kiosk and overhanging concrete roof is now a Grade II listed building.
-In 1961 a theatre was added but this was demolished in 2008 when the rest of the pier was renovated.
+In 1961 a theatre was added.
+This was demolished in 2008 when the rest of the pier was renovated.
 In 2009, fashion designer Wayne Hemingway described Boscombe Pier as "Britain's coolest pier".
-It was also voted Pier of the Year 2010 by the National Piers Society.
+It was voted Pier of the Year 2010 by the National Piers Society.

 In 1856, Bournemouth Pier was a simple, wooden jetty.
 This was replaced by a longer, wooden pier five years later, and a cast-iron structure in 1880.
 Two extensions to the pier in 1894 and 1905, brought the total length to 305 m.
-After World War II, the structure was strengthened to allow for the addition of a Pier Theatre, finally constructed in 1960.
+After World War II, the structure was strengthened to allow for the addition of a Pier Theatre, constructed in 1960.
 This survived until the 2000s when it was turned into a climbing adventure centre.
 Between 1979 and 1981, a £1.7 million redevelopment programme, saw a great deal of reconstruction work, and the addition of a large two-storey, octagonal-shaped entrance building.

 Built as the Mont Dore Hotel in 1881, Bournemouth Town Hall was designated a Grade II listed building in 2001.
 Designed by Alfred Bedborough in the French, Italian and neo-classical styles, the foundation stone was laid by King Oscar II of Sweden and Norway and the hotel opened in 1885.
 The buff brick exterior features Bath stone dressings and terracotta friezes.
 The main entrance is sited within a projected façade that reaches to the eaves and is topped with a pediment, while above sits a belvedere with turrets and a pavilion roof.
 During the First World War the hotel was used as a hospital for British and Indian soldiers and after as a convalescent home.
 It never opened as a hotel again and was purchased by Bournemouth Borough Council in 1919.
 Other Victorian hotels in Bournemouth include the Royal Bath Hotel in the Town Centre and the Norfolk Royale Hotel in Richmond Hill.

 Built in the Art Deco style in 1929, situated close to the seafront, the Pavilion Theatre was at the time considered to be the greatest ever municipal enterprise for the benefit of entertainment.
 Built from brick and stone, the frontage features square Corinthian columns.
 Still a popular venue, it is today a Grade II listed building.

 The Bournemouth Eye was a helium-filled balloon attached to a steel cable in the town's lower gardens.
 The spherical balloon was 69 m in circumference and carried an enclosed, steel gondola.
 Rising to a height of 150 m, it provided a panoramic view of the surrounding area for up to 28 passengers.